ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 ### Conflict: versions name futures, links preserve pasts

-When the grammar permits several actions, Tree-sitter must preserve several possible futures.
-It represents each current possibility with a `StackHead`.
-Creating another version retains the same current node rather than copying all nodes beneath it.
+When the grammar permits several actions, Tree-sitter represents each current possibility with a `StackHead`; the previous post's appendix covers why forking beats copying.
+At the implementation level, creating another version retains the same current node rather than copying any nodes beneath it.

 ```text
 version 0 head --+